How to Clean a Linen Lampshade?

 There’s a good saying - oldie is a goodie.
 That could definitely be said about classic linen lampshades!

-Although for some people that prefer modern interior designs linen lampshades might remind of a granny’s home - if implemented properly, a vintage linen lampshade can work as a very nice and exceptional interior detail!
+Although for some people who prefer modern interior designs linen lampshades might remind of a granny’s home - if implemented properly, a vintage linen lampshade can work as a very nice and exceptional interior detail!

 However, as always, there is another side of the coin - linen, like any other fabric - tends to attract dust.
 Now, you may wonder - how to clean a linen lampshade and not ruin it?
 It is a very right question.
 While other fabric lampshades are not afraid of water - linen lampshades are more gentle and require some specific knowledge when cleaning it.